Beyond real blow-up: Masuda detours and complex holonomy: Example: Linear foliations and linear holonomy in

-compare \eqref{omega} -- \eqref{ODEfg}.
+compare \eqref{omega}-\eqref{ODEfg}.
 Assuming nonvanishing determinant and discriminant of the coefficient matrix, a linear substitution diagonalizes \eqref{xylin}:

 with complex eigenvalues $\lambda_1,\,\lambda_2$ and associated Pfaffian $\omega=-\lambda_2dx+\lambda_1dy$.
 Finite-time blow-up does not occur in the linear case, of course.
-Still, we discuss the foliation $\omega=0$ in some detail, as an elementary example of independent interest and for later perusal.
+Still, we discuss the foliation $\omega\!=\!0$ in some detail, as an elementary example of independent interest and for later perusal in projective compactifications \eqref{ODEuz}, which \emph{do} involve blow-up in finite time.
 In particular, we illustrate the concept of holonomy maps in the linear case.